tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 ---

-### 18. Instructor Do: Review and Reflect (35 min)
+### 18. Instructor Do: Structured Review (35 mins)

-The final part of class is a time to debrief and review today's lesson.
-Ask students the following:
+**Note:** If you are teaching this Lesson on a weeknight, please save this 35 minute review for the next Saturday class.

+Please use the entire time to review questions with the students before officially ending class.

+Suggested Format:

-- Are there any specific activities students want to revisit?
+* Ask students for specific activities to revisit.

-- How did everyone feel about the lesson?
-What were areas of confusion?
-What were areas of fulfillment/challenge?

-Revisit key activities that will help students complete the homework assignment.
-Then allow them to begin the homework assignment with extra TA support.
+* Revisit key activities for the homework.

+* Allow students to start the homework with extra TA support.

-Take your time during this review session.
-This is a great time to reinforce concepts and address any confusion.
+Take your time on these questions!
+This is a great time to reinforce concepts and address misunderstandings

 ## End Class